Frequently Asked Questions

 When the full ceiling changed from a dark pink to a light pink colour.(usually 2-3 days)

-Yes you can have suface mounted spot lights as you dont have to cut a hole out of the ceiling like your tipical spot light.
+Yes, you can have surface-mounted spotlights as you don’t have to cut a hole out of the ceiling like your typical spotlight.

 Our systems range from 40mm up to 80mm

-If its plaster board usually there not much mess and you never would of known we just taken down a ceiling.
+If its plaster board usually there is not much mess, and you never would have known we just taken down a ceiling.

-If it lathe and plaster ceiling is a messy job but we have floor covings down and clean up all of mess so you can barely tell we taken a ceiling down.
+If it is a lathe and plaster ceiling this will create more mess, however, we lay floor coverings and clean up after so you can barely tell we taken a ceiling down.

-We found that our best results are achievedby taking the exsting ceiling down due to the void between the joist acting like an echo chamber.
+We found that our best results are achieved by taking the existing ceiling down due to the void between the joists acting like an echo chamber.

 What if my window is close to my ceiling?